asimlqt/docker-php/README.md

       - "80:80"
 ```

-Next create a `docker` directory inside myapp and add the following 3 files.
+Next create a `docker` directory inside myapp and add the following 3 files into it.

 ```
 // Dockerfile